slackapi/node-slack-sdk/docs/_packages/oauth.md

 ### Reading tokens and other installation data

-You can use the the `installer.authorize()` function to fetch data that has been saved in your `installationStore`.
+You can use the the `installationProvider.authorize()` function to fetch data that has been saved in your installation store.

 ```javascript
 const result = installer.authorize({teamId:'my-Team-ID'});